Résumé of John Stracke

 Motional, November 2020 to January 2022: Principal Software Engineer

-various components communicate.
-Later, I helped design a new
+- I helped design and build a new

 Smartsheet, April-November 2020: Senior SDE II

-Designed and developed parts of a new product, called
+- Designed and developed parts of a NoSQL database, called

 technologies to optimize execution of requests.